rime/rime-cantonese/README-en.md

 ### Tonal markers

-Although it is perfectly fine to omit the tonal markers, you may use the following keystrokes to specify the tone：
+While tone markers are not obligatory for typing characters, you may use the following keystrokes to specify the tone to disambiguate：

 1. v：High level, e.g. `siv` → 「詩」; High level checked, e.g. `sikv` →「色」
 2. x：Medium rising, e.g. `six` →「史」